Guide to Wheelchair Ramps in Handicap Converted Vehicles

 1. Full-Cut Conversions

 A full-cut wheelchair conversion typically reaches from the back of the car just behind the driver and front passenger seat.
+Various wheelchair van seating options are available for a full-cut conversion.

 - Pros: A full-cut conversion allows more wheelchair space inside of the vehicle.
 The ramp extends further back into the vehicle, creating ample room for drivers and passengers.
 Depending on the size of the wheelchairs and the car, a full-cut ramp may even make it possible to fit more than one wheelchair.
-A full-cut ramp is ideal for individuals with limited mobility who plan to drive the car via a transfer seat that allows for easier access to the driver’s seat.
+A full-cut ramp is ideal for individuals with limited mobility who plan to drive the car via a power transfer seat that allows for easier access to the driver’s seat.

 - Cons: The full-cut option tends to be more expensive.
 For some people, the amount of space the ramp takes up could be more of a downside than a benefit because it reduces the amount of passenger or storage space available.